ceowapp/rocscience-test2/README.md

 app.get('/sighting', SightingCtrl.read);
 ```

-### 2. Mongoose Update
+### 2. Outdated Mongoose Version

 **Problem:**
-The project was using an outdated version of Mongoose which led to compatibility issues.
+The project was using an outdated version of Mongoose, leading to compatibility issues.

 **Fix:**
 Updated Mongoose to the latest version: